openforcefield/qca-dataset-submission/STANDARDS.md

     - new molecules or conformers added
     - problematic molecules removed

+Operationally, datasets are defined in `dataset.json` files in this repository.

 ## Adding new compute to old datasets

-Datasets now support multiple QC specifications and will start compute for them all simultaneously when submitted.
-However in some cases you may want to add new specifications to old datasets already in the archive, to do this make a PR in the normal way with either a `dataset.json` or `compute.json` qcsubmit dataset.
+New compute specifications can be added to an existing dataset **without** a version update.
+These are considered supplementary to the original submisison, and do not factor into its identity or completeness status.

-The dataset should be of the correct type and have the name set to that in the archive.
+- The dataset should be of the correct type and have the name set to that in the archive.
-The dataset entries should be empty and only the new `qc_specifications` section should be filled in which will cause the CI to search the public archive for the dataset and validate the basis coverage before submitting.
+- The dataset entries should be empty and only the new `qc_specifications` section should be filled in.

+Operationally, supplemental compute for a dataset are defined in `compute*.json` files.

 ## Tags indicate status